OpenLiveWriter/OpenLiveWriter/docs/MAC-PARITY-STATUS.md

 ### 12.3 Still dead (documented, disabled in the ribbon)

-Tilt, recolor/sharpen/blur/emboss effects, contrast, watermark, the picture-styles gallery, Set custom size defaults, and Save/Revert settings — these need more of the Windows decorator pipeline (arbitrary-angle tilt, recolor galleries, watermark composition) or a defaults/settings store.
+Tilt, the recolor gallery, the picture-styles gallery, Set custom size defaults, and Save/Revert settings.
+Tilt is an arbitrary-angle perspective transform — high implementation cost for a rarely used novelty.
+Recolor needs Windows' temperature/tint gallery UX (a live-preview slider pair over the decorator pipeline), not just a pixel op; the single-command slice has no honest one-click behavior.
+The rest need a defaults/settings store.
 They stay unhandled in `HandledCommands` and render disabled with the "not yet available" tooltip; `GroupQ_HandledCommandsTests` pins both the live and the dead sets.

-### 12.3a Pixel baking (crop / baked rotate / B&W / sepia)
+### 12.3a Pixel baking (crop / baked rotate / effects / contrast / watermark)

 `ImageEditing/ImageEditorService` (SkiaSharp, pure/headless) bakes pixels:
-`Rotate90` (CW/CCW, dimensions swap), `Crop` (pixel rect, clamped to bounds), `Resize` (cubic sampling — kept for flows that must rewrite pixels; the size presets/spinners intentionally stay non-destructive attribute edits), and `Grayscale`/`Sepia` (color-matrix filters).
-Input is any Skia-decodable image;
-output is always PNG.
+`Rotate90` (CW/CCW, dimensions swap), `Crop` (pixel rect, clamped to bounds), `Resize` (cubic sampling — kept for flows that must rewrite pixels; the size presets/spinners intentionally stay non-destructive attribute edits), `Grayscale`/`Sepia` (color-matrix filters), `AdjustContrast` (-100..100 around a mid-gray-invariant pivot), `Sharpen`/`Blur`/`Emboss` (3x3 matrix convolutions with the exact kernels Windows' decorators used, edges padded with a duplicate border like Windows' `Conv3x3`), and `AddTextWatermark` (white text + 1px dark drop-shadow, five anchor positions).
+Input is any Skia-decodable image; output is always PNG.
 The shell pipeline (`MainWindow.PictureTools`) decodes the selected image's data-URI `src` inline or downloads web pictures proxy-aware (`HttpImageFetcher` over `PublishingHttpClientFactory`), bakes, and re-embeds via `OLWBridge.replaceSelectedImageSrc` (size modes: keep / swap / set; clears CSS rotation; fires debounced `contentChanged` + `stateChanged`).
-The crop UX is a numeric X/Y/width/height dialog (`CropImageDialog`) with the image's pixel dimensions and a preview — an interactive rubber-band crop inside the WebView is out of scope.
-The Effects dropdown wires Black & White and Sepia only.
-Publish is untouched: baked images stay data-URIs, which `ImagePublisher` uploads as before.
+The crop UX is a numeric X/Y/width/height dialog (`CropImageDialog`) and the watermark UX a text/size/opacity/position dialog (`WatermarkDialog`), both with a preview — an interactive rubber-band crop inside the WebView is out of scope.
+The Effects dropdown wires Black & White, Sepia, Sharpen, Blur and Emboss (recolor stays disabled).
+The contrast spinner (-100..100) is **debounced and cumulative**: spinner changes coalesce into a single bake applied to the *current* pixels (each committed value is a delta, like clicking a "more contrast" button repeatedly), then the spinner resets to 0 (neutral) so it never claims an absolute level the pixels no longer reflect — this keeps repeated spinner ticks from baking dozens of compounding passes.
+Publish is
+untouched: baked images stay data-URIs, which `ImagePublisher` uploads as before.
 WebView undo does not cover the bridge rewrite (best-effort, documented).

 ### 12.4 Tests